-Essential to the success of implementing BIM is a succinct and well-articulated vision from executive leadership of what the BIM process adoption will achieve for the organisation, what the principle elements of the transformation are, and what this evolution will look like at various stages.
-This isn't just a vision statement; it is a narrative of where BIM will take the organisation.
+Essential to the success of implementing BIM is a succinct and well-articulated vision from executive leadership of what the BIM process adoption will achieve for the organization, what the principle elements of the transformation are, and what this evolution will look like at various stages.
+This isn't just a vision statement; it is a narrative of where BIM will take the organization.

-Using published references and guides for implementing BIM standards and best practices such as:
+Good starting points are published references and guides for implementing BIM standards and best practices such as: